 Any reports of sexual discrimination, assault, harassment, or rape to a student or professional staff member will be handled with care to the reporter's privacy, although confidentiality cannot be guaranteed.
-Typically reports to an RA or other HRE staff member will be shared with their supervisor, the Director of Residential Education, the Associated Vice President for Housing & Residential Education and Associated Students Incorporated, the Campus Title IX Coordinator, and the Dean of Students.
+Typically reports to an RA or other HRE staff member will be shared with their supervisor, the Senior Director of Housing & Residential Education, the Dean of Students and Associated Vice President for Student Life & Support Programs, and the Campus Title IX Coordinator.
 The purpose of sharing information along reporting lines is to ensure the student(s) involved receives appropriate support and resources.
 In recognition that these reports are delicate in nature, extreme care is taken to assist the reporter in feeling comfortable and informed.